 A: The main difference between compressors and blowers is the pressure ratio.
-Compressors operate at a high-pressure ratio, and blowers a low-pressure ratio.
+Compressors operate at a high-pressure ratio, and blowers at a low-pressure ratio.

 Air compressors cram air into a small space which makes the air denser.
 Air blowers move air/gas with a moderate increase of pressure.
 The direction of the air being pushed by the blower can be changed by making changes to the blade angle of the blower.